 - You can buy Frida Kahlo museum tickets online here and thereby beat the queues.

 - Holidays and weekends are particularly busy so arrive early.

 - Despite the crowds, however, the museum is really well organised and the house itself never feels too busy.

-- If you wish to take photos within the house, there’s an additional charge of MXN $60.
+- If you wish to take photos within the house, there’s an additional charge.

 - Video guides are available to rent.

-- Like all museums in Mexico City, La Casa Azul is closed on Mondays.
+- La Casa Azul is closed on Mondays.

 - Frida Kahlo Museum hours: Open daily 10am – 5.45pm, from 11am on Wednesdays.

 - The museum is located in the Coyoacán borough of Mexico City